apri-me/datastructure-journey/README.md

 *Divide and Conquer* approach is basically a recursive method to solve some important problems like *Sorting problem*.
 [Here](/divide_and_conquer) you can see more about this approach.

+## Elementary Data structures

+*Elementary Data structures* are the simplest kinds of dynamic sets.
+They give you first visions of how to implement a data structure in real world.
+[Read more](/elementary_datastructures) in its own section ...

 ## Authors

 - [@Alireza Afroozi](https://www.github.com/apri-me)